 Google X, in a way, seeks failure.
 Sergey Brin, co-founder of Google and Director of Special Projects at Google X, gives a talk that covers this mentality.
 In summary, Brin believes that failure is a reflection of pursuit.
 If you aren’t failing, then your goals aren’t lofty enough.
 At Google X, the primary method to test the efficacy of an idea is to try to make it fail.
 Put your best people to task at “breaking” an idea, and by doing this, you waste the least possible amount of time on ventures that are destined for failure, because you’ve identified all potential weaknesses at the outset.

 Despite my manager’s daily assertions to the contrary, I don’t think I’m an idiot.
 I feel like I’ve just about covered the bases with how retirement at age 34 could fail.
 However, I don’t have a monopoly on intelligence, and there may be things I haven’t thought of.
+There are times when I’m thinking, what should I do if I retire at 34?
+Do I just need to sit and play online casinos like 666 Casino?
+Or should I do something more useful?

 When I speak to people about early retirement, and once I get past their initial skepticism, they start telling me about all the ways it could never work.
 In essence, they are “Google X-ing” my early retirement idea.
 So, let’s run it through the gauntlet.
 Is my early retirement plan destined to fail?
 Well, below are a few of the popular reasons I’m given for failure, and how I’m addressing them.